LHNCBC/formbuilder-lhcforms/README.md

 ### Installation
 1. Install **nodejs** package globally on your system.
-1. Clone git repository of lforms-formbuilder.
+2. Clone git repository of formbuilder.

         $ git clone https://github.com/lhncbc/formbuilder-lhcforms.git

+3. Build the project.
-1. Change to formbuilder directory and setup environment.
-Edit bashrc.formbuilder file to setup necessary environment.
-You can make a similar rc file to suit your shell.
-Please make sure that ./node_modules/.bin is in your path for the rest of the installation.
+   * To build the project, change to formbuilder directory.
+Edit bashrc.formbuilder file to suit your development environment.
+Make sure that ./node_modules/.bin is in your path for the rest of the installation.

          $ cd formbuilder-lhcforms
-        $ npm ci && npm run create-version-file
          $ source bashrc.formbuilder
+         $ npm ci && npm run build
+         $ npm test ## Optional

+5. Deploy production bundle to a web server.

+        $ cp dist/formbuilder-lhcforms {webserver docs location}

-1. Start formbuilder server for development.
+6. Start dev server locally.

         $ npm start

-1. Build the package for production.

-        $ npm run build
-        $ cp dist/formbuilder-lhcforms {webserver docs location}